World Breastfeeding Week (August 1-7)

 World Breastfeeding Week is observed every year from 1 to 7 August to encourage breastfeeding and improve the health of infants around the world.
 It is celebrated in commemoration of the 1990 Innocenti Declaration.
 The aim of declaring World Breastfeeding Week was to promote breastfeeding so that infants could be properly nourished and their health improved.
 The mission includes the World Health Organization, UNICEF, and other organizations.

-The theme of World Breastfeeding Week 2020 is “Support breastfeeding for a healthier planet”.
+The theme of World Breastfeeding Week 2023 is “Let’s make breastfeeding and work, work!“

 When a new life comes into this world, it is very fragile.
-He/She needs a complete diet which the baby gets from his mother’s milk.
+He/She needs a complete diet that the baby gets from his mother’s milk.
 Mother’s milk is nothing less than a boon for the baby.
 Even after this, many women do not breastfeed their children for fear of a bad figure.
 Babies who are breastfed long enough have an IQ.
 Also, breastfeeding women also have many benefits.
-Also, women who do not breastfeed the babyface many problems.
+Also, women who do not breastfeed their babies face many problems.

 The immune system of breastfed babies is also strong.
 Such children are also stronger physically and mentally.
 Not only does the infant get the necessary nutrition through the breastfeeding process, but it also strengthens her bonding with her mother.